badass-techie/eShopOnSteroids/README.md

 ![Architecture](./diagrams/architecture.png)

 - All microservices are inside a private network and not accessible except through the API Gateway.
-- The API Gateway routes requests to the appropriate microservice and also validates the authorization of requests.
+- The API Gateway routes requests to the corresponding microservice, routes requests to the appropriate endpoint based on the client (Backend for Frontend), and validates the authorization of requests.
 - The Identity Microservice acts as an Identity Provider and is responsible for storing users and their roles, and for issuing authorization credentials.
 - The Cart Microservice manages the shopping cart of each user.
 It uses a cache (Redis) as the storage.
 - The Product Microservice stores the product catalog and stock.
 It's subscribed to the Event Bus to receive notifications of new orders and update the stock accordingly.